OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-place-an-image-and-a-caption-on-a-command-button.md

 ---
-title: How to: Place an Image and a Caption on a Command Button
+title: "How to: Place an Image and a Caption on a Command Button"
 keywords: olfm10.chm3077228
 f1_keywords:
 - olfm10.chm3077228